Best Puzzle Platformers 2025

 It Takes Two can be played via online split-screen on PC and console, with only one person required to own a copy of the game.

-Switching gears, Refunct is a more relaxed take on first-person puzzle platforming that will only take a few hours to beat.
+Switching gears, Refunct is a more laid-back take on first-person puzzle platforming that will only take a few hours to complete.

 It tasks you with restoring a dull world back to vibrancy by traversing platforming challenges that incorporate wall-jumps, slides, pipes, lifts, and springboards.